Skip to Main Content

 Interest rates are partially determined by factors that are completely out of your control, such as inflation, the state of the broader economy and the lender you choose to work with.
 Because of these factors, mortgage rates are constantly changing.
 Every time rates move up, it impacts how much home you can afford.
 This is why mortgage rate locks can be a valuable tool as you shop for a home.

-Your specific mortgage rate is based on your credit history and scores, your debt-to-income (DTI) ratio, your down payment plans and other pieces of your financial life.
+Your specific mortgage rate is based on your credit history and score, your debt-to-income (DTI) ratio, your down payment size and other financial data.
 In general, the higher your credit score, the lower your interest rate will be.

 To get the lowest rate possible, you can: